-Anticoagulant does not reduce rate of ischemic events among certain patients undergoing PCISeptember 1st, 2013 in Cardiology /
+Anticoagulant does not reduce rate of ischemic events among certain patients undergoing PCISeptember 1, 2013 in Medicine & Health / Cardiology

 Use of the novel anticoagulant otamixaban did not reduce ischemic events compared with unfractionated heparin plus eptifibatide but increased bleeding among patients with non–ST-segment elevation acute coronary syndromes undergoing a percutaneous coronary intervention (PCI; procedures such as balloon angioplasty or stent placement used to open narrowed coronary arteries), according to a study published by JAMA.
 The study is being released early online to coincide with its presentation at the European Society of Cardiology Congress 2013